cran/EpiNow2/README.md

     breakpoints.
   - As a random walk (by combining a fixed reproduction number with regularly spaced breakpoints (i.e weekly)).
+  - Inferring infections using back-calculation and then calculating the time-varying reproduction number.

 The documentation for
 [`estimate_infections`](https://epiforecasts.io/EpiNow2/reference/estimate_infections.html)